gaining/ResetterHelper/README.md

 Because this program comes with all of its libraries, the size is around 44MB which is greater than the 10MB that github permits, therefore, I'm using mega for the hosting.
-This application doesn't need to run as root.
-It runs fine as the standard user.
-Start the applications, generate the needed files from your stock distro and submit them to me via email or a pull request stating the os name, architecture and
+This program doesn't need to run as root as it runs fine as the standard user.

+To help make your distro supported, start the program, generate the needed files from your **stock distro** and submit them to me via email or a pull request stating the os name, architecture and Desktop Environment.

 # Bug reports